i-am-collo/i-am-collo/README.md

 # 💫 About Me:
-i am software developer working on frontend
+i am software developer working on frontend.

 ## 🌐 Socials: